PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 You can use this map to help find your way, but if you get lost ask a local.
 They will all tell you how to get there.
 We had to ask a number of people, and everyone seemed very friendly and helpful.
 I would suggest avoiding the weekends and only going here during the week.

-Safety Note: never go in the rivers during a rain (flash floods happen a lot ) or even a day or two after a rain, since the current can be too strong to be safe.
+Safety Note: never go in the rivers during a rain (flash floods happen a lot and the water levels rises high and fast ) or even a day or two after a rain, since the current can be too strong to be safe.
 People have been hurt/killed while playing in rivers, jumping from the rocks and climbing around the rivers.
 Respect nature and be safe.
 And don’t litter.
+This is a pretty secluded parking area….don’t leave anything of value in the car.

 What Else is Nearby?

-Like we said, visiting this waterfall is not a trip in itself.
-Other things that you might want to visit in the surrounding area include Cueva Ventana, the Arecibo Radiotelescope, Rio Camuy Caves Park, Lago Dos Bocas, Cueva del Indio, Fun Valley Park, the Arecibo Lighthouse park, take an Ultralight Flight, or even Outlet Shopping in Barceloneta.
+Like we said, visiting this waterfall might not be a trip in itself.
+Other things that you might want to visit in the surrounding area include Cueva Ventana, the Arecibo Radiotelescope, Rio Camuy Caves Park, Lago Dos Bocas, Cueva del Indio, the Arecibo Lighthouse park, or even Outlet Shopping in Barceloneta.

 Details

 Driving directions from Route 22 or Route 2 in the Arecibo area … Take Route 10 south.
 You’ll eventually see a sign to the right for the Arecibo Telescope/Observatory.
 Once you see that, continue on Route 10 south for about another 2 miles.
-Then you’ll see a sign to the right for Río Honda.
+Then you’ll see a sign to the right for Río Hondo.
 That’s where you turn.
+Follow road and you will pass a ball court, continue to follow the thin road to the end (do not go over the bridge).
+There will probably be little signs for the falls.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid ... then don't do it!
 Read more about Safety →